tomgransden/UnitTestingExercises/README.md

 ![image info](./public/result.png)

-You do NOT need to make any changes to any files other than `user-welcome.test.tsx` and `user-welcome.tsx`
+You do NOT need to make any changes to any files other than `user-welcome.test.tsx` and `user-welcome.tsx` to achieve this result.